 The most outstanding character of God is that He is Spirit and sovereign in nature.
 There is nothing one can ever be, or achieve apart from God.
 Paul speaks of Him as One in whom all humans live and move and have their being (Acts 17: 28).
 To attempt to define Him is to say the least: most impossible.

 How do you define a being who is absolutely self-determined?
 He does as He pleases.
 Daily walking with God as a believer, the most prevailing qualities of His that one would easily identify, are that He is Omnipotent (having the power to do anything He chooses to do), Omniscient (having complete knowledge of all things, past, present, and future), Omnipresent (being present everywhere and fully aware of all things), Immutable (unchanging and His plans and purposes are fixed), and Eternal (having no beginning or end and is outside of time).
-God is the most suitable characterization of what sovereignty is in its truest sense.
+God is the most suitable characterization of what sovereignty is, in its truest sense.
 Nothing happens without His knowledge, approval and control.

 These qualities are revelations of Who He is.
 They emanate from our peculiar familiarities walking with Him.
 Through these numerous experiences, He mirrors to us His nature by the many perspectives of His personality that we would gain relating with Him.
 He gradually becomes to us what the Psalmist says of Him in Psalms 3:3: “But You, O Lord, are a shield for me, my glory and the One who lifts up my head.”